 Major, Elective credit.
 Prerequisites: BAD 206, CSC 208, ECN 201, ECN 202, BAD 330, BAD 340, ACC 211, ACC 212, ACC 375, ECN 304.
 The course will require students to apply skills and knowledge acquired in the previous courses to provide oral and written solutions to real business situations.
+GEP Non-European/non-Anglophone.
 The course will focus on the application of previous learning in the analysis of case studies.
 Students will be responsible for analyzing, writing and orally presenting analysis of various real business case studies.